Home

 Two page centerfold article in the Skyline Magazine August 11, 2005 published by the Paradise Post.
 Paradise California.

-Thursday April 13, 2006 article in the Paradise Post.
+Article in the Paradise Post.
 Newspaper article details the artist, Frank Wilson, winning the 2005 COBA (Chico Outdoor Board Art) mural competition in Northern California.

 Article in "Guide To The Arts" magazine which cover the arts in Northern California.